Arch Social Club

 The club rapidly attracted a broad cross-section of Black Baltimore's population, as it was religiously/politically non-sectarian, multi-class and color-caste neutral.
 It was a pioneering Black civil societal institution at the dawn of the 20th century.

 Long associated with entertainment, the Arch Social Club is actually a benevolent and community action formation.
 Application for membership is by invitation only.
-It's clubhouse also applies a strict dress code for anyone attending events.
+Its clubhouse also applies a strict dress code for anyone attending events.

 For 50 years (1922-1972), the organization occupied a clubhouse at 676 West Saratoga Street (downtown-west Baltimore).
 The historic structure was demolished in an urban renewal scheme.

 In 1972, the former Morgan Theatre (Schanze Theatre, Uptown Theatre) at the corner of Pennsylvania Avenue and West North Avenue (2426 Pennsylvania Avenue, Baltimore, MD 21217) became the new clubhouse.
+The building was listed on the National Register of Historic Places in 2025.

 The Arch Social Clubhouse is the last remaining venue for live entertainment (especially Jazz) on Baltimore's historic Pennsylvania Avenue commercial strip.